jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

         build/
             conf/

 ### Edit local.conf

 The variables you may want to customize are the following:

-- TMPDIR
+* TMPDIR
-- DL\_DIR
+* DL\_DIR
-- SSTATE\_DIR
+* SSTATE\_DIR

-The defaults work fine.
-Adjustments are optional.
+All of the following modifications are optional.

 ##### TMPDIR

 This is where temporary build files and the final build binaries will end up.
-Expect to use at least 35GB.
-You probably want at least 50GB available.
+Expect to use at least **50GB**.

-The default location is in the `build` directory, in this example `~/duovero/build/tmp`.
+The default location is under the **build** directory, in this example **~/duovero/build/tmp**.

 If you specify an alternate location as I do in the example conf file make sure the directory is writable by the user running the build.

 ##### DL_DIR

 This is where the downloaded source files will be stored.
-You can share this among configurations and build files so I created a general location for this outside the project directory.
+You can share this among configurations and builds so I always create a general location for this outside the project directory.
 Make sure the build user has write permission to the directory you decide on.

-The default location is in the `build` directory, `~/duovero/build/sources`.
+The default location is in the **build** directory, **~/duovero/build/sources**.

 ##### SSTATE_DIR

-This is another Yocto build directory that can get pretty big, greater then 5GB.
+This is another Yocto build directory that can get pretty big, greater then **8GB**.
 I often put this somewhere else other then my home directory as well.

-The default location is in the `build` directory, `~/duovero/build/sstate-cache`.
+The default location is in the **build** directory, **~/duovero/build/sstate-cache**.

-### Run the build

-You need to source the environment every time you want to run a build.
-The `oe-init-build-env` when run a second time will not overwrite your customized conf files.

-    scott@octo:~$ source poky-morty/oe-init-build-env ~/duovero/build

-    ### Shell environment set up for builds. ###

-    You can now run 'bitbake '

-    Common targets are:
-        core-image-minimal
-        core-image-sato
-        meta-toolchain
-        meta-toolchain-sdk
-        adt-installer
-        meta-ide-support

-    You can also run generated qemu images with a command like 'runqemu qemux86' scott@octo:~/duovero/build$

-Those 'Common targets' may or may not build successfully.
-I have never tried them.

-There are a few custom images available in the [meta-duovero][meta-duovero] layer.
-The recipes for these image can be found in `meta-duovero/images/`

-    console-image.bb
-    qt5-image.bb

-Place your own image recipes in this same directory.

-#### console-image

-A basic console developer image.
-See the recipe `meta-duovero/images/console-image.bb` for specifics, but some of the installed programs are

-    gcc/g++ and associated build tools
-    git
-    perl and python
-    ssh/scp server and client
-    wireless support
-    kernel modules

-The *console-image* has a line

-    inherit core-image

-which is `poky-morty/meta/classes/core-image.bbclass` and pulls in some required base packages.
-This is useful to know if you create your own image recipe.

-#### qt5-image

-This image includes the `console-image` and adds `Qt5` with the associated development headers and `qmake`.

 ### Build

 To build the `console-image` run the following command

-    scott@octo:~/duovero/build$ bitbake console-image
+    ~/duovero/build$ bitbake console-image

 You may occasionally run into build errors related to packages that either failed to download or sometimes out of order builds.
 The easy solution is to clean the failed package and rerun the build again.

-For instance if the build for `zip` failed for some reason, I would run this.
+For instance if the build for `zip` failed for some reason, I would run this

-    scott@octo:~/duovero/build$ bitbake -c cleansstate zip
+    ~/duovero/build$ bitbake -c cleansstate zip
-    scott@octo:~/duovero/build$ bitbake zip
+    ~/duovero/build$ bitbake zip

 And then continue with the full build.

-    scott@octo:~/duovero/build$ bitbake console-image
+    ~/duovero/build$ bitbake console-image

-To build the `qt5-image` it would be

-    scott@octo:~/duovero/build$ bitbake qt5-image

-The `cleansstate` command (with two s's) works for image recipes as well.

-The image files won't get deleted from the *TMPDIR* until the next time you build.
+### Copying the binaries to an SD card

+After the build completes, the bootloader, kernel and rootfs image files can be found in `<TMPDIR>/deploy/images/duovero/`.

+The `meta-duovero/scripts` directory has some helper scripts to format and copy the files to a microSD card.

 ### Copying the binaries to an SD card

 After the build completes, the bootloader, kernel and rootfs image files can be found in `<TMPDIR>/deploy/images/duovero/`.